chigh/hategroup-dnsbl/README.md

 ## To do

+* Fill in with 2018 data from SPLC's hate map. [in progress]
 * Complete the Antigovernment Movement.
 	* There are 475 groups listed.
 Some may be grouped under a single domain, but until I can research, they are all considered to be individual groups with potentially individual domains.